 Adani Agrifresh, which has an 80 per cent share in Himachal's organised apple market, has been pulling all resources to procure the targeted 25,000 tonnes.
 Sources in the company say damage to the crop in the state has been colossal in the lower and middle elevations; they are concentrating on higher elevations.
 Prices have shot up due to supply constraints.

 Appy Fizz, a Parle-promoted drink, made from apple extract, might not find it as hard -- they need culled apples, which were available in the aftermath of hailstorms.
-The sector thrives on crop residue and might not be so affected, said a government official.
+The food processing sector thrives on crop residue and might not be so affected, said a government official.

-Prakash Thakur, vice-chairman of Himachal Pradesh Produce, Marketing and Procurement Corporation, said: "A higher average mean temperature this season has affected yield and hailstorms in April and May aggravated the crop loss.
+Prakash Thakur, vice-chairman of Himachal Pradesh Horticulture Produce, Marketing and Procurement Corporation, said: "A higher average mean temperature this season has affected yield and hailstorms in April and May aggravated the crop loss.
 The annual production can touch up to five crore (50 million) boxes (20 kg each) or 100,000 tonnes in a good year.
 It would remain in the range of 15 mn boxes this year."

 The crop in J&K is half the expected size, says officials in the horticulture department there.